CompassLabs/docs/docs/tutorial-basics/20_Environments.md

 Environments generally provide the following functionallity.

 - Move the simulation forward in time to the next block
-- Provide observations, which serve as input for your policy.
-Observations in `dojo` are classes that proivde read methods to the protocol.
+- Provide observations, which serve as input for the policies and agent rewards
 - Accept a list of actions, e.g. a trade, and execute them on the on-chain protocol

 To get the definition of an enviroments observation and action, you can run